 A few simple habits can drastically decrease your chances of needing to make an unexpected dental visit:

-Every dental emergency is different from patient to patient, so there is no set cost for emergency dental care.
-Some patients just need a prescription and a small filling, while others might require an extraction and tooth replacement.
-After we’ve gotten you out of pain, we can discuss your treatment options so you can decide which one is best for you.
+Emergency dental treatment varies from patient to patient, so there is no set cost for this type of care.
+Some patients just need a small filling, while others might require an extraction and tooth replacement.
+After we’ve gotten you out of pain, we can discuss your treatment options so you can decide which one is best for you and your budget.
 For any concerns about out-of-pocket costs, flexible financing is always available.

 Do you have more questions about what you should do if you have a dental emergency in Lincoln?
 Fortunately, you don’t have to deal with the stress of the situation on your own.
 At South Ride Dental, our team of professionals will walk you through any necessary first-aid guidance and schedule your appointment that same day, so you don’t have to deal with discomfort and pain.
 For your convenience, we’ve answered some common questions we receive from our patients below.